jfarmer/fib-bench/README.md

 # fib-bench

-Benchmark of a few Ruby implementations of Fibonacci
+Benchmark of a few Ruby and Python implementations of Fibonacci

 The most interesting one is `fib_phi` which implements the exact arithmetic of ℚ(φ).
 This allows us to use Binet's formula without loss of accuracy.